I offer counselling and psychotherapy to individuals and couples.

-- I have extensive experience of working with people with a history of trauma, depression and anxiety.
+- Extensive experience of working with people with a history of trauma, depression and anxiety.

 - I have trained with Mind-in-Camden on Hearing Voices, Trauma and Dissociation, Paranoia and Unusual Beliefs.

-- As part of my continuous professional development I have taken part in various trainings such as: Motivational Coaching, Focussing (a technique designed to identify and understand feelings in the body), Breathwork, CFT (Compassion Focused Therapy).
+- As part of my continuous professional development I have taken part in various trainings, which are part of my practice, such as: Motivational Coaching, Focussing (a technique designed to identify and understand feelings in the body), Breathwork, CFT (Compassion Focused Therapy).

-- I have trained at the Centre for Child Mental Health with a specific focus on storytelling as a means to talk to children about feelings.
+- I have trained at the Centre for Child Mental Health with a specific focus on storytelling as a means to enable children to talk about their feelings.